Thoriso-Khutswane/cybersecurity-risk-dashboard/README.md

 - Creating a workspace:

-To create a workspace I follwed the folliwng steps:
+To create a workspace used the folliwng method:

 ![bar plot](https://github.com/Thoriso-Khutswane/PrivateImagesForAllRepos/blob/main/WorkSpaceCreationSteps.png)

+To enable scheduled refreshes, so the dashboard can automatically update when new data is addedd, I used the following method: